Martin Simpson | Live Feature | The Live Room, Caroline Street Social Club, Saltaire West Yorkshire | Words and Photos by Keith Belcher

 Many among today’s festival goers would agree that Gary Stewart’s seven-piece homage to Paul Simon’s outstanding Graceland album, which the band has lit up many a stage with up and down the country over the last few years, is perhaps the most memorable set of the festival, due in no small part to its vibrant feel and painstaking attention to detail.
 This Perthshire-born multi-instrumentalist has made no secret of his admiration for the work of Paul Simon, nor has he hidden his appreciation of other such songwriters as James Taylor, Carole King and Joni Mitchell, in fact having worked the folk club and concert hall circuit of the UK, especially around his adoptive Yorkshire homes of Leeds and now York, Gary has himself blossomed as a singer-songwriter in his own right.
 The occupation that perhaps takes prominence on his impressive CV is that of a drummer, a seat he proudly takes in the popular band Hope+Social, his familiar blue blazer presumably making frequent trips to the dry cleaners.
 As a soloist Gary has already released two acclaimed albums, together with a couple of EPs.
 His latest, Lost, Now Found, is an album made up of ten new originals, its creation coming as much a surprise to Gary as to us.
 A self-confessed procrastinator, Gary approached the first lockdown with a TV remote firmly in his hand, ready and prepared for the long haul, yet the spark of one song (“Leopard”) kept nagging at him, along with an unexpected drive to learn a new skill, that of a home producer, all of which kickstarted a journey that has now reached its fruition on the eve of Gary’s landmark birthday.
 Opening with the immediately accessible “Tailspin”, enhanced by Sam Lawrence and James Hamilton’s respective woodwind and brass, the album unfurls at pace, with the “Graceland” inflected “Hot to Trot” following hot on its tail.
 The song sees Gary reunite with long-time buddy Rosie Doonan (Peter Gabriel/Birdy/John Metcalfe/Mighty Doonans) who adds flavour to the song as she does with the later “Tu Eres Mi Media Naranja” and the beautifully delicate title song.
 The voices of Gary and Rosie have always worked well together, siblings in both voice and spirit if not specifically in genes.
 With some strong vocal performances and arrangements throughout, notably on “Front Lines”, a song that tips a hat of gratitude to the NHS for getting us through this awful mess and which also features some almost subliminal whistle accompaniment courtesy of Ross Ainslie, the album also includes a generous layering of percussive embellishments, including the xylophone, glockenspiel, finger cymbals and obligatory thigh taps (what’s good enough for Buddy Holly is good enough for me).
 Lost, Now Found also features some fine artwork courtesy of Ruth Varela, and serves as a remarkable achievement in speedy turnaround, procrastination evasion, home recording technique and fine musicianship.
 Happy 40th Gary.

-Hot to Trot is included on this week’s Vaults radio show and Tailspin on the Roots and Acoustic Music show.
+Hot to Trot is included on this week’s Vaults radio show.